 Implementation of Act 662

-• Assist in the expansion of network of LCYTC Care Coordinators across the state of Louisiana as outlined in Act 662.
+• Assist in the expansion of network of LCYTC Care Coordinators as outlined in Act 662.

-• Coordinate any additional statewide special projects as assigned by the Executive Director.
+• Coordinate any additional statewide special projects as assigned by the Director of Special Programs.

 • Boost and manage social media presence to increase knowledge of accessible victim services by CACs.